nemosminer/NemosMiner/README.md

 # NemosMiner

-NemosMiner monitors mining pools in real-time in order to find the most profitable Algo
+NemosMiner monitors mining pools in real-time in order to find the most profitable algorithm

 Updated 24 May 2022